- Open enrollment for 2022 health plans was November 1, 2021, through January 15, 2022.

 - Short-term health plans can be sold in North Carolina with initial plan terms up to 364 days.

-- Insurer participation: United and Aetna left the exchange at the end of 2016, but Centene/Ambetter, Bright, and Oscar have joined since then, and United rejoined in 2021, and two additional insurers plan to join for 2022.
+- Insurer participation: United and Aetna left the exchange at the end of 2016, but Centene/Ambetter, Bright, and Oscar have joined since then, United rejoined in 2021, and two additional insurers plan to join for 2022.

 What type of health insurance exchange does North Carolina have?

 Which companies offer coverage in North Carolina's exchange?